Bewegung Nurr: Work

 The collective explores issues having to do with capitalism and media in the context of post-industrial society, and their work has been described as displaying "parodistic elegance between gravity and levity, comedy and catastrophe".

 The work of the collective ranges from graffiti in Dresden Neustadt in the early 1990s to the sculpture, videos, painting, and installations of today.
-The strategies of subversion Bewegung Nurr employed often referenced the work of other artist groups of the 80's and 90's, such as General Idea and Die Tödliche Doris.
+The strategies of subversion Bewegung Nurr employed often referenced the work of other artist groups of the '80s and '90s, such as General Idea and Die Tödliche Doris.